raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 In all of my experiences working on large, polyglot applications, they would always be *split up into multiple smaller repositories*, of which each repository would be *monoglottic* in and of itself.
 Therefore, each monoglot repository could then just benefit from using that language's preferred, out-of-the-box build-tool.

-In my mind, if you did want to execute some complex sequence of build steps, you could just write a simple little bash script.
+In my mind, if you did want to execute some complex sequence of build steps, you could just write a simple, little bash script.
 Or, if you were feeling especially fancy, you could even write it in `python` or some other quick and dirty scripting language.
 Then, everytime you wanted to execute that sequence of build steps, you would just run that script.